epfl-ada/ada-2022-project-thedatadiggers22/README.md

     <li>Dataset pageview_df: Dataset containing the pageview statistics for all COVID-related pages in about 60 languages after pre-processing.
     </li>
     </li>
     <li>Dataset mobility_df: Google mobility dataset from different countries.
-We again did not use the dataset provided in the course but downloaded an enriched version directly from Google to include more countries.
+We will extract the data for our countries of interests in which we seek to analyze          the mobility behavior.
     </li>
     <li>Dataset trust_df: <strong>à compléter</strong>
     </li>